alapierre/dictionary-service/README.md

 ## Current status

-In tests on production in several commertial projects.
+In tests on production in several commercial projects.

+## The Latest news

+- Translate dictionary name base on Accept-Language header
+- loading children for given parent, type and tenant
+- Configuration load (store and update - soon)

 ## Required environment variables